nytimes/Emphasis/README.md

 This covers a lot of common markup in many sites and blog.
 However this could be configured for your specific site.

-Example: If all you P tags reside in DIV tags with the "entry" classname, then this would be sufficient:
+Example: If all your P tags reside in DIV tags with the "entry" classname, then this would be sufficient:

     this.paraSelctors = $$(".entry p:not(p[class]):not(:empty)");